hlt-bme-hu/attol/README.md

 ## Performance
 This implementation is several times faster than [hfst-lookup](https://github.com/hfst/hfst/wiki/HfstLookUp) with `hfstol` format.
-Also the peak memory usage is about half (or 2 third, depending on the transducer format).
+Also the peak memory usage is about half of `hfst`, or even less, depending on the transducer format.

-Measured against `hfst-lookup 0.6` with different `hfstlib` versions (marked in parenthesis) on various CPUs.
+* Measured against `hfst-lookup 0.6` with different `hfstlib` versions (marked in parenthesis) on various CPUs.
 * Only peak memory usage is reported
 * the output lines is just the result of `wc -l`
 * there is one notable difference between the output of `hfst` and `attol`
   * `hfst` takes a union over the possible analyses, but only considers the output tape
   * `attol` considers two analyses different if their transitions differ, however the output tape may be the same.
   * this is the case for example with english _"kids"_.
+* In the tests, the transducers were loaded in a text (AT&T) format.
+  * converting to attol's own binary format first makes loading time instantaneous and also reduces peak memory usage.
+  * although, sustained memory usage is the same for both formats.

 ### English
 * data: lowercase words of [UMBC](https://ebiquity.umbc.edu/resource/html/id/351), first 1M most frequent types.
 * morphology: https://sourceforge.net/projects/hfst/files/resources/morphological-transducers/